python/devguide/gitbootcamp.rst

    .. code-block:: bash

-      git commit -m "gh-XXXX: This is the commit message."
+      git commit -m "This is the commit message."

 Reverting Changes
 -----------------